 The year of manufacture does of course matter, especially if it is a very old system.
 Furthermore, age often determines the available options, and the software of the system and this may also affect the price.
 Most users prefer Windows, which you can find on newer systems, whereas Unix, you can find typically on older systems.
 Windows might be easier to use for most, as this is what they are used to, but Unix is very stable and has fewer software issues.

 The specifications of the tube can have a major impact on the price, as they are expensive to replace.
-A new tube can cost up to 130.000 euros.
-Most focus on tube count to determine condition.
+A new tube can cost up to 150.000 euros.
+Most focus on tube count to assess the condition and the reamining lifetime.
+Read more about the measures of tube count.
 It is unclear whether the age of the tube is a factor that you should consider.
 Some would say it is, and some would say it is not.
 Furthermore, it affects a tube to be inactive for a longer period, and this might have a bigger impact on older tubes.

 Warranty and installation